 Faculty Handbook, Section III.E.1

 Full-time tenured faculty members who hold the rank of Professor, Associate Professor, and Assistant Professor may apply to the Committee on Faculty Status for sabbatical leave.
-Each year the deadlines for the submittal process will be posted on the Faculty Status page.
+Each year the deadlines for the submission process will be posted on the Faculty Status page.

-Faculty who are planning to apply for sabbatical in the fall should inform their department heads as early as possible, preferably in the previous academic year.
+Faculty who are planning to apply for sabbatical in the fall should inform their department chair as early as possible, preferably in the previous academic year.
 This will allow for proper planning of class schedules and faculty workloads.
 Applicants should inform Laurie Fay (firstname.lastname@example.org) of their intention to apply in order to be added to the ePortfolio Faculty Status Assessment Group for the particular year of application.